Back to Career Hacks

 Series D201-500 (43%)51-200 (31%)

-Translation: a typical Seed company is still a 15-person team — even when it has $475M in the bank.
+A typical Seed company is still a 15-person team, even with $475M in the bank.

 "AI/ML deals captured 65.6% of all VC deal value in 2025 ($222B out of $339B), up from 47.2% in 2024 and just 10% in 2015."